 Field-hunting tip

-Look in agpaitic pegmatites and alkaline igneous complexes country — that is the host setting where tisinalite typically forms.
+Look in agpaitic pegmatites and alkaline igneous complexes country, the host setting where tisinalite typically forms.
 If you start seeing aegirine, nepheline, lomonosovite in float, you are in the right ground.
 Field specimens usually show a equant to tabular crystals habit, so train your eye for that shape before scanning the outcrop.